cseljatib/cseljatib.netlify.app/content/home/publications.md

 #weight: 3 antes la deje en 90

 title: Publications
-subtitle: 'Papers, chapters, book, theses'
+subtitle: 'Papers, chapters, book, reports, etc, all of these sort of things'

 content:
   # Filter on criteria